huggingface/hub-docs/docs/hub/enterprise-hub-tokens-management.md

 - Monitor token usage and identify or prevent potential security risks:
   - unauthorized access to private resources ("leak")
   - scopes of access that are too wide
-  - improveable token hygienics (tokens that have not been rotated in a long time, etc)
+  - improvable token hygienics (tokens that have not been rotated in a long time, for example)
 - Identify inactive or unused tokens that can be revoked

 <div class="flex justify-center">